-Case study on User Experience Design (Alfa College)

-Aspect 1 Toolkit on "Smart Ei nergy Management" - Training Modules Piloting Specific Modules M5: UX Design Piloting group's qualification Human Technology SQF Level 4 SEM qualification: Aggregated Unit of LOs U1 - UX Design of User Interface of Smart Energy System LO1.
+Case study fro om Alfa College (Netherlands) Aspect 1 Toolkit on "Smart Energy Management" - Training Modules Piloting Specific Modules Piloting group's M5: UX Design Human Technology qualification SQF level SEM qualification: Aggregated Unit of LOs (Learning Outcomes) 4 U1 - UX Design of User Interface of Smart Energy System LO1.
 Designing a paper prototype LO2.
 Designing a digital prototype LO3.
-Testing and finalizing the User Interface Aspect 2 Def inition of the Project Task General task Design and testing of a use er interface for the smart energy system in school Specific tasks which cover Los of Training Modules Analysis of existing energy interface system interface, designing and testing user
+Testing and finalising the User Interface Aspect 2 Defin nition of the Project Task General task Design and testing of a use er interface for the smart energy system in school

-Aspect 3 Time arrangements Teachers The teaching team (teachers who deliver classes to the group) has been set up to have their workload concentrated, as much as possible, with the same group.
-That way there is the possibility to be flexible in terms of the specialist teacher taking charge of the group as the project progresses and the need for guidance changes (in terms of subject covered by project that time) for students.
+Specific tasks which cover LOs of Training Modules Analysis of existing energy system interface, designing and testing user interface Analysis of existing energy system interface, designing and testing user interface Open Transference Analysis of existing energy system interface, designing and testing user interface Open Transference Open T Aspect 3 Time arrangements Teachers The teaching team (teachers who deliver classes to the group) has been set up so as to have their workload concentrated, as much as possible, with the same group.
+That way there is the possibility to be flexible in terms of the specialist teacher taking charge of the group as the Project progresses and the need of guidance changes (in terms of subject covered by Project that time) for students.
 The team did work as a self-managed one.
-Students The student's timetable changes radically while they are carrying out the project so there is no division in terms of the subject taught but a continuous time during the day devoted to the project.
-Aspect 4 Adaption of spaces and infrastructure Furniture There was one classroom with a digital board available where students could work in groups.
+Students The student's timetable changes radically while they are carrying out the Project so there is no division in terms of subject taught but a continuous time during the day devoted to the Project.
+Aspect 4 Adaptation of spaces and infrastructure

+There was one classroom where students could work in groups.